 Susan G. Komen® Kentucky is the local source for funding breast cancer detection, support and educational awareness in Kentuckiana.
-In 2017, Komen Kentucky is investing more than $395,000 in education, diagnosis, treatment support, and survivorship programs that serve uninsured or underinsured Kentuckiana residents.
+In 2018, Komen Kentucky is investing in education, diagnosis, treatment support, and survivorship programs that serve uninsured or underinsured Kentuckiana residents.
 To learn more about how these programs and services are selected for funding by Komen Kentucky click here.

 Click here to view a listing of the

-If you’re in need of local resources (including but not limited to: financial assistance, hospice, palliative care, lodging, support groups, wigs, prosthetics, etc.) please do not hesitate to contact the Komen Kentucky office at (502) 495-7824, or email firstname.lastname@example.org.
+If you’re in need of local resources (including but not limited to: financial assistance, hospice, palliative care, lodging, support groups, wigs, prosthetics, etc.) please do not hesitate to contact the Komen Kentucky office at (502) 495-7824 (Louisville), or email firstname.lastname@example.org.

 - If you would like to learn more about what to expect during any part of the breast cancer experience, from screening and diagnosis to treatment and reconstruction, our BC101 interactive tool may be helpful.

 - Call 1-877-GO KOMEN, a free breast care helpline, or e-mail email@example.com to receive professional support services for anyone with breast health and breast cancer concerns, including breast cancer patients and their families.

 - If you are interested in participating in or learning more about Breast Cancer Clinical Trails visit BreastCancerTrials.org or ClinicalTrials.gov